menonpg/bioeng2390_ai_in_healthcare/Week04/README.md

 This course provides an introduction to artificial intelligence (AI) and machine learning (ML) in healthcare.
 The course covers fundamental concepts in AI/ML, data preprocessing, model development, evaluation, and deployment.
 The course also includes hands-on labs and assignments to apply these concepts to healthcare datasets.

-# Week 4 Lecture Notes - Machine Learning Model Development and Evaluation (Part 2)
+# Week 4 Lecture Notes, Lecture 7 - Machine Learning Model Development and Evaluation (Part 2)

 ## Key Topics Covered